4dn-dcic/fish_omics_format/docs/source/core_dna_spot.rst

   * - **Spot_ID**
     - A unique identifier for this bright Spot.
     -
     -
-  * - **Trace_ID**
-    - In case multiple DNA Spots are connected to form 3D polymer traces of chromatin fibers (suh as in ORCA; https://doi.org/10.1038/s41596-020-00478-x), this fields reports a unique identifier for the DNA trace the Spot belongs to.
-Note: this is used to connect Spots that are part of the same polymeric Trace.
-It is also used to connect data in this table with any Trace specific measurements such as nascent RNA expression, recorded in the corresponding Trace_Dat table.
-    - 1
-    -
   * - **X**
     - The sub-pixel X coordinate of this bright Spot.
 NOTE: the reported X position is understood to be the one resulting from any performed post-processing correction procedures (i.e. drift correction, chromatic correction etc).